Not an Offer Holder? There is still time to join our Applicant Pool…

 Whilst we have already made Conditional Offers for our Sixth Form places this year, we do know that on GCSE results day some of our existing offer holders may not meet the conditions of their offer or may or may choose to study elsewhere in September.
-As a result, a limited number of places may become available during our Enrolment period on (or shortly after) 12 August 2021.
+As a result, a limited number of places may become available during our Enrolment period from 24 August 2022.

-In order to apply for these last minute places, we invite students who meet our Entry Requirements to visit us during Sixth Form Enrolment on Thursday 12 August, in order to join our Applicant Pool.
+In order to apply for these last minute places, we invite students who meet our Entry Requirements to visit us during Sixth Form Enrolment on GCSE Results Day, in order to join our Applicant Pool.

-Create (or update) an application and upload evidence of final GCSE grades to our Applicant Portal.
+Create (or update) an online application and upload evidence of final GCSE grades to our Application Portal.

 Enrolment in school 10.00 – 15.00